alan-if/alan-docs/README.md

 - https://github.com/alan-if/alan-docs

-This temporary repository was created by [Tristano Ajmone] for the conversion of Alan documentation to AsciiDoc.
+This repository is dedicated to the conversion of the Alan documentation to AsciiDoc.
+Help and contributions are welcome (see [`CONTRIBUTING.md`][CONTRIBUTING]).

 - [Alan Manual HTML Live Preview][Man LPrev]